 - While you're waiting for the next 15 minutes for the dough to rise, prepare the filling.
 Grate your cheeses, shred any large pieces of leftover chicken and wash the spinach.

-- For the mushrooms, heat a skillet to medium high heat with no oil or liquid.
+- For the mushrooms, heat a skillet to medium-high heat with no oil or liquid.
 Slice the mushrooms and add to the hot pan.
-Sauté for 3-4 minutes, or until they just start to get a golden color.
+Sauté for 3 to 4 minutes, or until they just start to get a golden color.
 This process will eliminate most of the water content locked up in the mushrooms, freeing you from a soggy calzone.

-- After about 15 minutes, the dough should should be pretty close to double it's original size.
-Remove it from the bowl and give it a quick 20 second knead on a floured surface, then cut into two equal portions.
+- After about 15 minutes, the dough should be pretty close to double its original size.
+Remove it from the bowl and give it a quick 20-second knead on a floured surface, then cut into two equal portions.

-- Bake for 11-13 minutes, depending on how golden you want the crust to be!
-Wait 3-4 minutes before cutting into.
+- Bake for 11 to 13 minutes, depending on how golden you want the crust to be!
+Let sit for 3 to 4 minutes before eating.

 © 2012 Zach